 SELECTION OF ARBITRATORS, DISCLOSURE OF CONFLICTS OF INTEREST.

 The utmost care should be given to the selection of the arbitrator.
 The arbitrator is the decisive element in any arbitration.
-His or her ability, experience, and fairness are at the foundation of the arbitration process.
+Their ability, experience, and fairness are at the foundation of the arbitration process.

 Once selected, the arbitrator should disclose in writing to the parties any circumstances that would suggest a lack of impartiality, conflict of interest, or require disqualification.